AlexanderLapygin/cra-react_17-ts_4-cypress_10-starter/README.md

     </a>
 </div>

-# CRA on TypeScript starter with UI testing on Cypress only
+# CRA on TypeScript starter with UI testing on Cypress CRA on TypeScript starter with UI testing on Cypress with Cypress Testing Library

 ## Feature tags

 - create-react-app
 - cypress
+- cypress-testing-library
 - integration
 - react
 - rest